What can you do with a degree from IPHG?

 PhD Public Health Genetics

-Sarah Catherine Nelson is an alum of the Public Health Genetics MPH and PhD progrmas and works as a Research Scientist in the Department of Biostatistics’ Genetic Analysis Center.
+Sarah Catherine Nelson is an alum of the Public Health Genetics MPH and PhD programs and works as a Research Scientist in the Department of Biostatistics’ Genetic Analysis Center.
 Her dissertation examines how customers of direct-to-consumer genetic testing are using their uninterpreted genetic data.
-Sarah writes about her dissertation work and related topics on her blog at myopenreadingframe.com(link is external).
+Sarah writes about her dissertation work and related topics on her blog at myopenreadingframe.com.

 - Direct-to-consumer testing